Collecting Personal Property without a Court Case

 Frequently Asked Questions (FAQs)

-Who can sign the Affidavit?
+Who can sign the Affidavit for Collection of Personal Property?

 What do I do with the Affidavit once I sign it?